 Shared Interests and Overlaps

 There are shared interests in early-stage drug characterization with Infectious Disease Drug Development and Molecular Pharmacology [DCAI (81)].
-Applications that emphasize optimization of lead therapeutics are reviewed in DCAI (81), whereas applications that emphasize initial discovery methods are reviewed in DMPA
+Applications that emphasize optimization of lead therapeutics may be reviewed in DCAI (81), whereas applications that emphasize initial discovery methods may be reviewed in DMPA

-There are shared interests in infectious disease drug development with Anti-Infective Resistance and Targets (AIRT).
-Applications that emphasize characterization of drug targets and resistance mechanisms may be reviewed in AIRT.
+• There are shared interests in infectious disease drug development with Anti-Infective Resistance and Targets (AIRT).
+Applications that emphasize the initial characterization of drug targets with an additional focus on resistance mechanisms may be reviewed in AIRT.
 Applications that emphasize drug discovery may be reviewed in DMPA.